YACHAKAWASI/lidarbot/README.md

   </joint>
 </ros2_control>
 ```

+A similar system hardware component is configured for Gazebo Fortress in this [URDF](./lidarbot_gz/urdf/lidarbot_gz.urdf.xacro) file.

 #### Sensor

 A sensor provides information about changes to a physical phenomenon it is observing.
 A sensor component has only reading capabilities and is related to a joint or a link in the URDF file.
 This component type can be configured as an externally connected sensor, with its own `<ros2_control>` tags, or as an integrated sensor embedded in system component `<ros2_control>` tags.
 The MPU6050 module is configured as an externally connected sensor component and is associated with a fixed link named `imu_link`.
 This configuration is shown in the code snippet below which is available in the MPU6050 section of this [xacro file](./lidarbot_description/urdf/ros2_control.xacro).